nuxtss-s3-fix

 autoSubfolderIndex: true) the HTML page object is placed in the<page>directory with the nameindex.htmlpage generates files and bucket objects:example/example/_payload.jsonexample/index.html- index HTML page object

-- In the same as directory layout, which is the ideal arrangement for S3 static web site hosting, the HTML page object has no extension and is named the same as the directory object.
+- In the new optimal Single layout, which is the ideal arrangement for S3 static web site hosting, the HTML page object has no extension and is named the same as the directory object.
 This is only legal within an AWS S3 bucket, where a directory and an object have the same name, but this not allowed in most file system.
 The ideal arrangement of the S3 bucket objects for each page looks like this:

 Flat or Index Problems